 Paula Turicchi, FACHE, Chief Strategy Officer at Parkland Community Health Plan

-Description: Despite the increasing awareness of the importance of social determinants of health (SDoH) and their influence on health outcomes, few organizations have adequate, contextualized insights to better address interrelated, social needs across a community.
-This presentation demonstrated how the Parkland Community Health Plan leveraged a three-tiered strategic analysis of SDoH and patient-level data to identify and prioritize programs to meet their members’ social needs.
+Description: Despite the increasing awareness of the importance of Non Medical Drivers of Health (NMDOH) and their influence on health outcomes, few organizations have adequate, contextualized insights to better address interrelated, social needs across a community.
+This presentation demonstrated how the Parkland Community Health Plan leveraged a three-tiered strategic analysis of NMDOH and patient-level data to identify and prioritize programs to meet their members’ social needs.

 “Integrating Universal Suicide Screening in EMR Improving Detection of Risk”